 PROFESSIONAL INDUSTRY SUMMARY

-In 2012, Darin expanded the solutions offered to advisors through establishing Advisorbox.
+In 2012, Darin expanded the solutions offered to advisors and firms through establishing Advisorbox.
 Beyond helping advisors transition to different platforms and models, Advisorbox provides advisors with strategic and consultative services focused on M&A, hiring and acquiring, selling and succession, and lending solutions for independent advisors.
-Advisorbox services are centered around advisor advocacy, focusing on the advisor’s best interest and choice.
-Darin has written hundreds of blogs and articles over the years to help advisors with practice solutions and in defense of advisor liberty and choice.
-His weekly Advisorbox BluePapers distribution has grown to over 50,000 advisors in 2017.
+Advisorbox services are centered around advisor advocacy, best interest and supporting advisor liberty and choice.

-In 2015, Darin established AdvisorLoans and the “Loan Advisors for Financial Advisors” consultative model and developed an open architecture of loan types, lenders, and lending programs.
+In 2015, Darin established AdvisorLoans and the “Loan Advisors for Financial Advisors” consultative model.
+He developed an open architecture of loan types, lenders, and lending programs.
 Through focusing on the best interest of the advisor (instead of the lender), combined with no additional costs to the advisor associated with their services, AdvisorLoans has become one of the industry’s leading lending resources for advisors.

-Currently, Darin spends most of his time writing BluePapers and educational materials for advisors, consulting with firms on inorganic (hiring and acquiring) growth, and providing lending advisory for leveraging financing strategies to both advisors directly and through corporate programs.
+Currently, Darin spends most of his time writing articles and educational materials for advisors, consulting with firms on inorganic (hiring and acquiring) growth, and providing lending advisory to both advisors directly and through corporate enterprise programs.

 Family Photo: One of my favorite family photos taken at a time when my kids still held my hand (sometimes), and when I had more hair on my head and less wrinkles on my face.
 My wife however hasn’t aged a day.

-Darin and his wife Susan has been married for 23 years and they have lived in Colorado for nearly 25 years making their home in Breckenridge, Colorado.
+Darin has been married to his wife Susan for 23 years.
+They have lived in Colorado for nearly 25 years making their home in Breckenridge, Colorado.
 They have two adult children, their son RJ and daughter Makay.

 Recent Articles, Blogs, and BluePaper Bullets